 If you are attending a graduation ceremony, you MUST personally obtain your ticket, you cannot pick up tickets for others.
 Tickets will be distributed at the Recruit Family Welcome Center, located inside the Navy Exchange Burkey Mall, Bldg.
 3452, 2650 Green Bay Road Great Lakes, IL 60088

-Additional information on ticketing is also available on our website at www.bootcamp.navy.mil.
+Additional information on ticketing is also available at www.bootcamp.navy.mil.
 (See http://www.bootcamp.navy.mil/faq.html#grad_ceremony.)

 Once you receive your ticket, please DO NOT lose it, as this will be the only ticket you will receive.
 These tickets are not transferable and are serialized to each graduation attendee.
-If you do not have a ticket you will not be permitted access to the base.
+If you do not have a ticket, then you will not be permitted access to the base.